RuleBasedIntegration/Rubi/README.md

 ## Documentation

-The main documentation of the Rubi project can be found under [rulebasedintegration.org](https://rulebasedintegration.org).
+The user documentation of the Rubi project can be found under [rulebasedintegration.org](https://rulebasedintegration.org).
-Certain development specific information about this Mathematica package will be made available in the [Rubi GitHub Wiki](https://github.com/RuleBasedIntegration/Rubi/wiki).
-Since the Wiki is at the moment not complete, please visit the [current Rubi website](http://www.apmaths.uwo.ca/~arich/).

 For an installation- and usage-guide, please see the [Mathematica Package](https://rulebasedintegration.org/mathematicaPackage.html) section on [rulebasedintegration.org](https://rulebasedintegration.org).

+Certain development specific information about this Mathematica package can be found in the [Rubi GitHub Wiki](https://github.com/RuleBasedIntegration/Rubi/wiki).
+There, you will also find how you can contribute to the project.
+Since the Wiki is at the moment not complete, please also visit the [current Rubi website](http://www.apmaths.uwo.ca/~arich/).

 ## Repository structure and development